jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 ## Link/Data Link layer

 This layer is the second layer in the OSI model, between the Physical and the Network layers, and it is the first layer in the TCP/IP model.
-The protocols at this layer are concerned with the transmission of data frames between two nodes connected by the physical layer: they identify devices on the physical network, and move the data over the network between the devices that comprise it, like hosts, routers or switches.
+The protocols at this layer are concerned with the transmission of frames* between two nodes connected by the physical layer: they identify devices on the physical network, and move the data over the network between the devices that comprise it, like hosts, routers or switches.

 ## Ethernet
 The most commonly used protocol at this layer is the Ethernet protocol, with its different standards.
 The most popular and used of these standards is the IEEE 802.3; different standards have different framing structures.
 The main difference between standards is the framing structure, as newer Ethernet versions have more fields, for example.
 In any case, the two main aspects of this protocol remain the same: *framing* and *addressing*.